tkem/mopidy-internetarchive/docs/index.rst

 If your Mopidy client supports browsing, there should be a top-level directory named *Internet Archive*.
-Beneath that, you will find the Internet Archive collections listed in :confval:`internetarchive/collections`, and you should be able to browse individual audio items (albums) and files (tracks) within these.
+Beneath that, you will find the Internet Archive collections listed in :confval:`collections`, and you should be able to browse individual audio items (albums) and files (tracks) within these.

 For practical and performance reasons, the number of items that will be shown within a collection is limited, e.g. you will not see all 167,967 audio items of the Live Music Archive [#footnote1]_.
-The :ref:`default configuration <defconf>` sets this limit to 100, but this can be changed using :confval:`internetarchive/browse_limit`.
+The :ref:`default configuration <defconf>` sets this limit to 100, but this can be changed using :confval:`browse_limit`.

 To allow browsing collections using different sort criteria, every collection provides a number of *views*, virtual subdirectories which let you browse the collection's items by popularity, title, publish date, and so on.
-The default views are set up to resemble the archive.org_ Web interface, but can be changed at your own discretion with :confval:`internetarchive/browse_views`.
+The default views are set up to resemble the archive.org_ Web interface, but can be changed at your own discretion with :confval:`browse_views`.

 Searching the Internet Archive